fenago/natural-language-processing-workshop/lab_guides/Lab_2.md

 **Note**

 Word Sense Disambiguation Using the Lesk Algorithm
 --------------------------------------------------

 The Lesk algorithm is used for resolving word sense disambiguation.
 Suppose we have a sentence such as \"On the bank of river Ganga, there lies the scent of spirituality\" and another sentence, \"I\'m going to withdraw some cash from the bank\".
-Here, the same word---that is,
+Here, the same word that is,
-\"bank\"---is used in two different contexts.
+\"bank\" is used in two different contexts.
 For text processing results to be accurate, the context of the words needs to be considered.

-In the Lesk algorithm, words with ambiguous meanings are stored in the background in `synsets`.
-The definition that is closer to the meaning of a word being used in the context of the sentence will be taken as the right definition.
-Let\'s perform a simple exercise to get a better idea of how we can implement this.

 Exercise 2.17: Implementing the Lesk Algorithm Using String Similarity and Text Vectorization
 ---------------------------------------------------------------------------------------------